jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 Real-world SaaS products today are \[necessarily\] more complex than the CRUD systems of the 1990s.
 As such CRUD, whilst having its *niche* place in software development (i.e. for very simple systems centered on a database), is not a very useful pattern for defining web-based APIs anymore.

 Creates and updates in CRUD are far too generalized.
-To ben generalized, they must assume that their clients (the consumers of the API) must have more knowledge of the details of the underlying constraints of the system - than they reasonably should have.
+To be generalized, they must assume that their clients (the consumers of the API) must have more knowledge of the details of the underlying constraints of the system - than they reasonably should have.
 It is essentially a usability problem.

 > More generalized -> increased scope of reuse -> less usable/optimal/specific in any given context